Brandell History, Family Crest & Coats of Arms

 Brandell Settlers in United States in the 20th Century

-- Charles Hugo Brandell, aged 28, who emigrated to the United States, in 1919
+- Charles Hugo Brandell, aged 28, who immigrated to the United States, in 1919

 Contemporary Notables of the name Brandell (post 1700)